thoughtram/blog/_posts/2015-09-14-angular-training-day-bangkok.md

 ---
 layout: post
-title:      "Angular Training Day Bangkok"
+title: Angular Training Day Bangkok

-date:       2015-09-14
+date: 2015-09-14T00:00:00.000Z
-updatedate: 2015-09-14
+updatedate: 2015-09-14T00:00:00.000Z
+summary: >-
-summary:    "We are coming to Bangkok this year!
-This time we'll come to run a free Angular Training Day in the brand new rooms of the Growth cafe co-working space."
+  We are coming to Bangkok this year!
+This time we'll come to run a free Angular Training Day in the brand new rooms of the Growth cafe co-working space.
 categories:
   - announcements
 redirect_from:
   - /angular/2015/09/14/angular-training-day-bangkok.html
 author: christoph_burgdorf
+related_posts:
+  - Understanding XOR with Keras and TensorFlow
+  - Announcing Angular 2 Master Class in Sydney
+  - Two-way Data Binding in Angular 2
+  - Resolving route data in Angular 2
+  - Beginning Machine Learning with Keras and TensorFlow
+  - Angular 2 Animations - Foundation Concepts

 ---

 Today we are happy to announce that we will run a free Angular Training Day in Bangkok on the 29th of October.